seosgithub/flok/docs/datatypes.md

   context: {}, //A hash that contains context information (user supplied)
   action: //The name of the current action that is active
   cte:    //The ctable entry pertaining to this controller
-  embeds: //An array of currently active embeds that need to be removed when changing actions }
+  embeds: //An array of arrays, where position 0 is the spot after `main`, each element in the array is a view controller base pointer.
+}
 ```